 In order to avoid possibly jeopardizing the safety or security of Illinois Tech and the Illinois Tech community, the following acts are prohibited:

-- Violations of state or local fire and fire-related ordinances or the life safety policies outlined in the Residence Life handbook listed online at web.iit.edu/housing.
+h.
+Violations of state or local fire and fire-related ordinances or the life safety policies outlined in the Residence Life handbook listed online at www.iit.edu/housing.

 Knowingly allowing one’s visitors or guests to violate Illinois Tech policies or failing to monitor the behavior of one’s visitors or guests to assure their adherence to such standards may result in the host student being held responsible for the actions of their visitors or guests.
 Students living in the residence halls and sororities are expected to also know and follow the guest policy outlined in the Residence Life handbook.

 It is the responsibility of all students and student organizations to encourage an atmosphere of learning, social responsibility and respect for human dignity and to provide positive influences and constructive development for all members and aspiring members of the Illinois Tech community.
 Students and student organizations are expected to use good judgment to determine the abilities of individual students as they relate to organization activities and requirements.
 Accordingly, Illinois Tech prohibits acts of hazing.
-(Illinois law also prohibits hazing.
-See 720 ILCS §5/12C50.
-Hazing can be a Class 4 felony, which carries criminal penalties of up to three years’ imprisonment and a $25,000 fine.)
+Illinois law also prohibits hazing.
+See 720 ILCS §5/12C-50.
+Hazing which results in death or great bodily harm is a Class 4 felony, which carries criminal penalties including imprisonment and a $25,000 fine.)